driplineorg/controls-guide/source/index.rst

 ..
-Dripline Controls Guide documentation master file, created by sphinx-quickstart on Mon Dec  9 13:47:54 2019.
+Dripline Controls Guide documentation primary file, created by sphinx-quickstart on Mon Dec  9 13:47:54 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.